richlamdev/tf-syslog-ng/README.md

 ### Knowledge

 Although not strictly required, it would be ideal to have familiarity with the following.
-This will be helpful for potential changes to adopt to other applications or testing.
+This will be helpful for potential changes to this project or to adopt to other applications or testing.

 * Basic AWS knowledge.
 VPC/IGW/NATGW/NACLs/SG/EC2